-The programme's success is largely due to the generous property owners that allow the use of the vacant spaces.
-The main benefit to the owners is staging the space for an eventual commercial tenant.
+The programme's success is largely due to generous property owners that allow the use of the vacant spaces.
+The main benefit to the owners is staging the space for a future commercial tenant.

 Following the success of About Space in the CBD we've set up an About Space programme in Naenae.